The King and I (1999 film): Plot

-In 1862, a ship sails from London to Bangkok – on board are Anna Leonowens and her son Louis.
-Kralahome, the Prime Minister, uses his powers of illusion to cause it to appear as if a massive sea serpent is attacking the ship as it's battered in a storm.
-Anna, with the help of Captain Orton, manage to save Louis from drowning, and they all manage to fend off the sea serpent by whistling.
+In 1862, a ship sails from London to Bangkok; on board are Anna Leonowens and her son Louis.
+Kralahome, the Prime Minister, uses his powers of illusion to make it appear as if a massive sea serpent is attacking the ship as it's battered in a storm.
+Anna, with the help of Captain Orton, manages to save Louis from drowning, and they all manage to fend off the sea serpent by whistling.
 As they approach Bangkok, the captain explains to Anna how the kingdom is politically structured.

-In the Grand Palace of Siam, Anna witnesses King Mongkut receive a gift in the form of a slave – a young woman named Tuptim from Burma.
-Despite being promised her own house outside the palace, Anna is denied it.
-The King drags Anna to his workshop in which he tests new inventions such as hot air balloons and trains.
+In the Grand Palace of Siam, Anna witnesses King Mongkut receive a gift in the form of a slave—a young woman named Tuptim from Burma.
+“A BARBARICAL custom — the king LOVES it!” says Kralahome to Anna, the former secretly plotting to have Mongkut removed from the throne on grounds of barbarism.
+Hoping to use Anna to achieve his goal, he cultivates an attentive friendship with her while grossly and unfairly exaggerating every one of the King's flaws.
+Despite being promised her own house outside the palace, Anna is denied it, which Kralahome warned her would happen.
+The King drags Anna to his workshop, where he tests new inventions such as hot air balloons and trains.
 Louis is taken on a tour of the armory by Kralahome's henchman, Master Little, who barely misses an injury and begins to lose his teeth one after the other.
-In the palace gardens, Prince Chulalongkorn meets Tuptim and they fall in love, but Chulalongkorn keeps his true identity hidden.
+In the palace gardens, Prince Chulalongkorn meets Tuptim, and they fall in love, but Chulalongkorn keeps his true identity hidden.
 While the King's wives help her unpack, Anna sees Chulalongkorn and Tuptim in the courtyard and supports their relationship.
 Since she will not receive the house, she wants to leave, but she soon changes her mind after meeting the royal children, especially Chulalongkorn.

-With Kralahome still plotting to overthrow the King, he writes a letter to officials from the British Empire – led by Sir Edward – that claims Anna is in danger.
+With Kralahome still plotting to overthrow the King, he writes a letter to officials from the British Empire, led by Sir Edward, that claims Anna is in danger.
 As for Anna, she begins to teach the royal children, especially given that they have never been outside the palace walls.
-To give the hands-on experience, she takes all of them around the city to see how other people live, which in turn angers the King.
-Kralahome reports it from Master Little, who tells him of seeing the outing.
-It boils over into a fight, with Anna still complaining about the house that she was promised but has yet to receive.
+To give them hands-on experience, she takes all of them around the city to see how other people live.
+Kralahome hears it from Master Little, who tells him of the outing, and informs the king in the guise of praising him for his daring, which in turn angers the King, as he had no knowledge Anna would take his children without his permission, and is understandably fearful for their safety.
+Mongkut confronts Anna when she and the children return, and it boils over into a fight, with Anna still complaining about the house that she was promised but has yet to receive.